 If a student declines enrollment in Grove City College's medical insurance plan, they must demonstrate proof of insurance up to or greater than the minimums listed above.

-View our detailed Application Instructions, paying close attention to the application checklist and deadlines.
+View our detailed Application Tips before opening an application account, and read over our Application Instructions, paying close attention to the application checklist and deadlines.

 The College offers a limited number of partial scholarships to students who are academically prepared and demonstrate financial need.
 Partial scholarships, which are applied directly to the cost of tuition, are renewable for four years provided the student maintains a 2.00 GPA and an upstanding social record as a full-time student.
 Students must continue to show financial need and submit the International Student Financial Aid Application annually.